New Hampshire Layoffs — May 2024

 | Cygnus Home Service LLC DBA Yelloh | Manchester | 1 |

-The largest notice was filed by Wellpath Recovery Solutions at its Hampstead facility, reporting 170 affected workers.
+The single largest action involved Wellpath Recovery Solutions at its Hampstead facility, reporting 170 affected workers.
 Cygnus Home Service LLC DBA Yelloh followed with 1 workers.

 Trend & Outlook